Authentication & access control

 Gateway as security checkpoint:

-- All traffic flows through Alpacon Gateway for inspection and policy enforcement
+- All traffic flows through Alpacon Gateway, so access is authenticated and authorized centrally

 - Centralized access control eliminates per-server security configuration